-ExMI Pelvic Floor Therapy Treatments: The therapy is completely painless.
+Pelvic Wave Therapy Treatments: The therapy is completely painless.
 The patient sits fully dressed in a comfortable chair.
 The patient feels a small vibration or tapping while sitting.
 They will even feel the pelvic floor muscles contracting as they are rehabilitated.
 The treatment takes 20 minutes 2-3 times per week.
 Therapy usually consists of 24 treatments to achieve maximum outcome.
 For many patients, the treatment will cure incontinence completely.
 Others may need periodic treatment to maintain results.
 It's that easy and effective!

 - Simplified: The ExMI technology induces a nerve impulse which causes contractions of the pelvic floor and sphincter muscles.

 - FDA Approved